muralitheda/muralitheda/README.md

 ## 👋 About Me / My Expertise

-✨ Highly accomplished and results-driven Data Architect and Data Engineer with extensive experience in designing, building, and optimizing complex data ecosystems.
-I specialize in leading and executing enterprise-scale data initiatives, including the successful establishment of comprehensive Enterprise Data Fabrics and robust on-premise Data Lakes.
+✨ Highly accomplished and results-driven Big Data Architect and Big Data Engineer with extensive experience in designing, building, and optimizing complex Big Data ecosystems.
 My passion lies in transforming disparate data into strategic assets, enabling real-time analytics, and empowering data-driven decisions that enhance customer experience, optimize operations, and drive revenue growth. ✨

 ---